Dun Aengus, Inishmore, Aran Islands 7

 History

-Archaeological evidence shows human activity on the islands from at least 2500 BC, when early settlers built stone tombs and ring forts.
-The most iconic monument, Dún Aonghasa on Inis Mór, dates to around 1100 BC and was later reinforced in the early medieval period.
-In AD 490 Enda of Aran founded the monastery at Killeany, turning the islands into a centre of early Christian learning.
-Over the centuries the islands endured Jacobite raids, Cromwellian upheavals and the Great Famine, but the resilient community kept its language, craft traditions (notably the world‑famous Aran jumper) and a network of drystone walls that still enclose the fields today.
+Archaeological evidence shows people on the islands from at least 2500 BC, raising stone tombs and ring forts on the limestone.
+The most famous of them, Dún Aonghasa on Inis Mór, dates to around 1100 BC and was reinforced again in the early medieval period.
+In AD 490 Enda of Aran founded a monastery at Killeany, and for a few centuries the islands were a centre of early Christian learning.
+Later they took the rough end of Irish history – Jacobite raids, Cromwellian upheaval, the Famine – but the language held on, and so did the islanders’ two best-known crafts: the dry-stone walls that still fence the fields, and the Aran jumper.

-The islands sit on a glacio‑karst limestone landscape that supports an unusual mix of arctic, Mediterranean and alpine plants.
-Over 400 wild‑flower species thrive here, including the dense‑flowered orchid, Irish saxifrage and mountain pansy.
-Birdwatchers can spot gannets, plovers, herons and, on Inis Meáin, the peregrine falcon that nests on the cliffs.
-Harbour seals regularly haul out on the rocks near Kilmurvey Beach, and dolphin sightings are common on the surrounding waters, especially in summer.
+The islands sit on a glacio-karst limestone landscape that supports an unusual mix of arctic, Mediterranean and alpine plants growing side by side.
+Over 400 wild-flower species are recorded here, among them the dense-flowered orchid, Irish saxifrage and mountain pansy, most of them out in May and June.
+Birdwatchers can pick out gannets, plovers and herons, and the peregrine falcon nests on the cliffs of Inis Meáin.
+Harbour seals haul out on the rocks near Kilmurvey Beach on Inis Mór, and dolphins turn up in the surrounding water, especially in summer.

 Aerial View, Dún Dúchathair, Black Fort, Inis Mor, Aran Island, Co Galway